Mariel-Siravegna/msiravegna/content/authors/admin/_index.md

 - Visitors
 ---
 Welcome to my website!
-My name is Mariel and I am a PhD candidate at Georgetown University and a consultant at the World Bank.
+My name is Mariel and I am a PhD candidate at Georgetown University.

 My main areas of research are labor economics and applied microeconomics.
 I have published several articles in peer reviewed journals and policy reports and presented my work at multiple international conferences.
 Additionally, throughout my work, I have processed and analyzed several complex longitudinal surveys, macroeconomic data from several countries and big administrative data sets.